YanniWu88/EchoPay-2/README.md

-# EchoPay: Voice-Activated Cross-Chain Payment System (Proof of Concept)
+# EchoPay: Voice-Activated Payment System (Proof of Concept)

 EchoPay is an innovative payment platform concept enabling users to conduct secure, cross-chain transactions through voice commands.
 This repository contains the initial proof-of-concept implementation focusing on the frontend interface, wallet connection, and voice input simulation.